Launching on Paseo

 In a single shot, you can (almost) rebrand the runtime template to your own project by replacing the occurrences of parachain-runtime and parachain_runtime with your project name.

 You may also add, remove, or create new pallets and add them to the runtime.
-Adding new pallets involves correctly configuring their associated types and ensuring they are a part of the construct_runtime! macro.
+Adding new pallets involves correctly configuring their associated types in runtime/src/configs/lib.rs, then adding the pallet as part of the runtime in the #[frame_support::runtime] macro, added in the following manner:

-You can view more about how pallets work in the Polkadot SDK docs.
+You can view more about how pallets work in the Polkadot SDK Rust docs.

 The genesis config can be used to also configure the initial state of your pallets.
 For more information on the genesis config, see these Polkadot SDK docs.
-For generating a chain spec, you can either view our process here or refer to the chain spec buider docs.
+For generating a chain spec, you can either view our process here or refer to the chain spec builder docs..

 Collator Node Setup